gravitational/teleport/README.md

 # Teleport

-Teleport is a unified access plane for infrastructure:
+Teleport is an access plane for infrastructure:

 * [Clusters of Linux servers](https://goteleport.com/teleport/docs/quickstart/) via SSH or SSH-over-HTTPS in a browser
 * [Kubernetes clusters](https://goteleport.com/teleport/docs/kubernetes-ssh/)